mariusbuescher/tresor/README.md

 someone without permission accessing the data should have no impact at all.

 Secrets live within one or more collections.
 Access to the collections is granted via teams.
-Each individual user can be in teams.
+Each individual user can be in multiple teams.

 Each client is defined by a keypair, where only the public key is stored on the server.